 - Turn the feedback potentiometer to maximum.

-- Adjust TR7 (control PCB) to the max amount of feedback you like.
+- Adjust TR7 (on backside main PCB) to the max amount of feedback you like.
 Try different signals.

 - Connect the 12dB output to input 2.
 No external signal in input 1.